technosim/netbox/README.md

 - Items found elsewhere and modified for to fit my use
 - Items found elsewhere and bundled into here for my own convenience, without modification.
 Credit is in YAML comments and below.

+For a far more comprehensive and universal list see https://github.com/netbox-community/devicetype-library/
 ---

 ## Overview